corsairmarks/scientist_ai_assistant_upgrader/mod/README.md

 Anything that doesn't altogether remove the Custom AI Assistant and Sapient AI Assistant traits.
 This mod is implemented without changing any core Stellaris files.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements because it adds an effect and events.

 ### When to Install